Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal: Submit all challenges in the week and not the weekend so that I can ask questions in the coaching sessions.
+    - <u>Detail specific actions or steps needed to achieve each short-term goal:</u> Submit all challenges in the week and not the weekend so that I can ask questions in the coaching sessions.
 Submitting on time will assist with achieving the end goal, keeping track with lesson plan and google calendar.
 Goal: score 80% and above for challenges and aim for 80% for big projects.
-    - Include any resources or support required: Constant practice.
-The mistake I made recently is studying this course as I did with my science diploma.
+    - <u>Include any resources or support required:</u> Constant practice.
+Use SCIMBA, the interactive games more than reading the theory.
+The mistake I made recently as studying this course as I did my marine science diploma.
 But Software Development is all about practice.
-Thus I will aim for more practice and meet-ups on campus for new ways to tackle problems.
+Thus, I will aim for more practice and physical meet-ups on campus for new ways to tackle problems.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.